 November 1, 2019

-New Orleans, La.
-The California Paramedic Foundation is pleased to announce the 2019 Nicholas Rosecrans Award winner: the Colerain Township Fire and EMS Department for their invaluable work addressing opioid use disorder.
-The award was conferred to Colerain during the keynote address at the 2019 EMS World Expo in New Orleans in front of thousands of EMS leaders from around the country.
-As part of the awarding, Colerain Fire and EMS hosted a workshop for conference participants demonstrating how others might implement successful prevention programming in their region.
+The Foundation conferred its national Nicholas Rosecrans Award for injury and illness prevention to Colerain during the keynote address at the 2019 EMS World Expo in New Orleans in front of thousands of EMS practitioners and leaders from around the country and world.
+As part of the awarding, Colerain Fire and EMS presented during the seminar teaching how others might implement successful prevention programming in their region.

-Colerain’s incredibly successful program reflects a paradigm shift throughout the country in which paramedics—often as a part of multidisciplinary teams—try to prevent 911 incidents before they happen.
-The Township’s program was born out of the personal experience of Colerain Assistant Chief Mueller’s 911 responses to local drug overdoses.
+Colerain’s incredibly successful program reflects a paradigm shift throughout the country in which EMTs and paramedics—often as a part of multidisciplinary teams—try to prevent 911 incidents before they happen.
+The Township’s program was born out of the personal experience of Colerain Assistant Chief Will Mueller’s 911 responses to local drug overdoses.
 During his presentation to attendees, Chief Mueller recalled the final precipitating event leading to his creation of the Colerain program.

 “I went on an overdose response for a young woman.
 I found her curled up in the corner of a room with a friend at her side.
 This woman was someone’s daughter or sister.
 It could have been my daughter.
 The worst part was a friend of the victim was present throughout the whole ordeal and could have activated 911 but was too afraid.
-I knew we had to do more,” he shared with the group.
+I knew we had to do more,” said Mueller, as he shared with the group.

 Since that event, Chief Mueller and Colerain Fire and EMS have worked to address the opioid crisis through multifaceted prevention programming.
-Their efforts include a “Safe Station Program” offering round-the-clock resources at each fire station, distributable materials in the hands of frontline paramedics, and a multidisciplinary quick response team (or QRT).
+Their efforts include a “Safe Station Program” offering round-the-clock resources at each fire station, educational materials in the hands of frontline EMTs and paramedics, and a multidisciplinary quick response team (or QRT).
 The QRT consists of a fire-paramedic, a chemical dependency specialist, and a police officer who work together directly with at-risk individuals identified through 911 incidents.

 Hannah Dawes—the Colerain QRT’s chemical dependency specialist—echoed this sentiment when she told the audience, “it is so important to develop a trusting relationship between all members of the team and then with those individuals in need of help wherever they may be.
 This relationship will serve as the foundation for any subsequent successful action plan and follow-up.”